-A graphic displaying the universal tools, designated supports, and accommodations (embedded and non-embedded) allowed as part of the CAST Field Test for 2017–18.
+This graphic displays the universal tools, designated supports, and accommodations (embedded and non-embedded) allowed as part of the CAST Field Test for 2017–18.

 CAST Training Test and Scoring Guide

-Provides sample CAST items for grades five and eight and high school.
-The scoring guide provides answers and scoring rubrics to items.
+This training test provides sample CAST items for grades five and eight and high school, while the scoring guide provides answers and scoring rubrics to items.
 A third-generation training test will be available in March 2018.

 Science Reference Tools for Students in Grade Eight and High School

 Students can access CAST reference tools during online testing.
 The tools, which include a periodic table and a reference sheet of formulae and scientific constants, are made available to signal that students are not expected to memorize this information.
 They are not required to be used during classroom instruction and are not meant to guide instruction.